michaelarn0ld/zettelkasten-public/202109280059/README.md

 Digital cameras can be easily used as a webcam on many Linux distributions.
-Before attempting this, check [here](http://gphoto.org/proj/libgphoto2/support.php) to make sure the that gPhoto2 supports your digital camera.
+Before attempting this, check [here](http://gphoto.org/proj/libgphoto2/support.php) to make sure that gPhoto2 supports your digital camera.

 There are 3 dependencies for using a digital camera as a webcam on Linux:
 * gPhoto2
 * v4l2loopback
 * ffmpeg

 To install these to your system, run:
 ```bash
 sudo apt install gphoto2 v4l2loopback-utils ffmpeg